 Get a Free Consultation Or browse more examples →Get quality posts covering insights into Conversion Rate Optimisation, Landing Pages and great design

-"Plant products occupy the intersection of home decor and wellness.
-The purchase is emotional, not logical — people aren't calculating pot dimensions, they're imagining how their space will feel.
+"Plant products sit at the intersection of home decor and wellness.
+The purchase is emotional, not logical.
+People aren't calculating pot dimensions; they're imagining how their space will feel.
 Pages that sell that feeling, and then back it up with product specifics, convert dramatically better than pages that lead with materials and measurements."